jimholmes/Abstracts/Abstracts.md

 This is an intense talk covering mental health, depression, suicidal thoughts, and an extraordinary front-page headlines tragedy that ripped my family apart.

 More importantly, this is a talk which discusses how strong and powerful we humans are when faced with soul-crushing trials.
 It's easy to lose sight of our abilities and strengths when we're fighting through incredibly hard times, but there are tools we can draw on to help us get through.
-Understanding concepts like Adriann Louw's work on pain, learning how to set boundaries, expressing grattitude, and above all learning to forgive ourselves are all crucial to dealing with hard times.
+Understanding concepts like Adriann Louw's work on pain, learning how to set boundaries, expressing gratitude, and above all learning to forgive ourselves are all crucial to dealing with hard times.

 This isn't (just) a talk about Jim's experiences.
-It's a talk mean to help you learn to work through challenges you never thought you'd never be able to survive.
+It's a talk meant to help you learn to work through challenges you never thought you'd never be able to survive.

-### <a name='backing_api'></a>Building a Custom Testing Framework

-Custom frameworks are crucial for building a great automated test suite.
-They're especially crucial when you're trying to bring closer collaboration between your testers and developers.
-Custom frameworks help both roles focus on what they do best, while bring great speed and flexibility to your test suites.

-In this session we'll walk through writing a custom framework that handles critical functions for any test suite, be it UI or integration.
-We'll write code that solves common problems, including:

-* Creating random, unique data for a test
-* Test data clean up
-* Manage complex business rule interaction via Domain Objects
-* Configure system capabilities, such as shutting off CAPTCHA
-* Handling authentication

-In passing we'll also discuss Page Objects and other crucial aspects of a well-designed, high-value, maintainable automated test suite.

-Examples in C#, but the concepts apply to all stacks.

-**Audience:** Intermediate

-### <a name='techpaydown'></a> "Testers and Technical Debt"

-Testers normally see only the more obvious consequences of technical debt: lots of regressions, confusing behavior, and slow delivery of work.

-Testers can help drive significant organizational change.
-Why not use that superpower to help identify and pay down technical debt in your systems?

-This talk will help testers learn specific steps to address technical debt by stepping back and looking at the systems' fit across the broader organziation, including

-* Gathering data on tech debt impacts
-* Helping reach organizational consensus on whether or not to address technical debt
-* Weaving tech debt paydown work into regular feature work
-* Changing culture and practices that created tech debt in the first place

-**Takeaways**

-* Learn to approach technical debt as a business/organizational issue, not just a technical one
-* Learn to reach into broader areas of the organization such as customer service, sales, and executive sponsorship
-* Learn how to pay down technical debt while continuing delivery of new value

 ### <a name='culture'></a>Experience Report: Changing Testing Culture in a Ginormous Company